openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

 >
 > </blockquote>

-<blockquote>**[The VAR Guy: Novell™s Sale to Attachmate: The Untold Story Finally
+<blockquote>**[The VAR Guy: Novellâ€™s Sale to Attachmate: The Untold Story Finally
         Revealed](http://www.thevarguy.com/2010/12/16/novells-sale-to-attachmate-the-untold-story-finally-revealed/)**
 >
-> The VAR Guy did some digging and found an SEC filing that more fully describes Novell™s
+> The VAR Guy did some digging and found an SEC filing that more fully describes Novellâ€™s
         pending sale to Attachmate.
 The filing describes how J.P.
-Morgan, working on Novell™s behalf, shopped Novell around to multiple bidders, and Novell mulled potential deals involving Microsoft and other unnamed companies.
+Morgan, working on Novellâ€™s behalf, shopped Novell around to multiple bidders, and Novell mulled potential deals involving Microsoft and other unnamed companies.
 Novell even considered running SUSE Linux as a standalone business.
-Here™s the story only The VAR Guy took the time to pursue.
+Hereâ€™s the story only The VAR Guy took the time to pursue.
 >
 > Overall, Novell representatives contacted 52 potential buyers.
 Roughly nine official
         bidders emerged.
-So how did Attachmate wind up buying the bulk of Novell™s assets?
+So how did Attachmate wind up buying the bulk of Novellâ€™s assets?
 And what happened to rumored SUSE Linux bids from VMware?
-In a preliminary [proxy statement](http://sec.gov/Archives/edgar/data/758004/000119312510279941/0001193125-10-279941-index.htm) dated December 14, Novell offers an extensive time line describing how the company™s board of directors, executive team, and external financial advisors pursued potential buyers for the company.
+In a preliminary [proxy statement](http://sec.gov/Archives/edgar/data/758004/000119312510279941/0001193125-10-279941-index.htm) dated December 14, Novell offers an extensive time line describing how the companyâ€™s board of directors, executive team, and external financial advisors pursued potential buyers for the company.
 The filing is more than 100 pages.
 Here are some of the highlights, paraphrased by The VAR Guy.
 Please note:
 >
->   * The vast majority of the info below is based on information within Novell™s SEC
+>   * The vast majority of the info below is based on information within Novellâ€™s SEC
               filing.
 >
 >   * Novell protects the names of several bidders, referring to them as Party A through
               Party E. In some cases, The VAR Guy makes some educated guesses about the actual identity of each company.
-But The VAR Guy™s educated guesses could be wrong.
+But The VAR Guyâ€™s educated guesses could be wrong.
               (...)
 >
 > </blockquote>